weaversa/cryptol-course/README.md

    standard](https://csrc.nist.gov/publications/detail/sp/800-38f/final).
 10. [Capstone: Putting it all
-   together](labs/LoremIpsum/LoremIpsum.md): Decrypt a series of secret messages by feeding wrapping keys into the anomalous KLI20 cryptographic engine.
+   together](labs/LoremIpsum/LoremIpsum.md): Decrypt a series of secret messages by feeding wrapped keys into the anomalous KLI20 cryptographic engine.
 Success here requires use of modules and concepts from many of the previous labs.